krsandeep1808/hrms-lite/README.md

 npm run preview  # Preview production build
 ```

-## 📄 License
+## License

-This project is created as a coding assignment and is free to use.
+This project is created as a coding assignment.

-## 🤝 Support

-For issues or questions, please create an issue in the repository.

 ---